Skip to main content

 High relevance

-Total and permanent disability cover.
-A serious back injury, repetitive strain that ends hands-on care work, or a mental health condition that prevents return to a centre would meet the TPD definition depending on the policy wording.
-Own Occupation TPD is typically available for qualified and registered centre-based childcare workers (NEOS BC, Encompass BC, Futura BC, AIA C1) but commonly not available for unqualified staff or for educators working from home.
+Total and permanent disability cover pays a lump sum if you become permanently unable to work.
+A serious back injury, repetitive strain that ends hands-on care, or a mental health condition that prevents a return to a centre could meet that definition, depending on the policy wording.
+Own-occupation disability cover, the stronger version judged against your own job, is usually available for qualified and registered centre workers but commonly not for unqualified staff or home-based educators.

 Trauma cover